 Prerequisite – Multilevel Cache Organisation

 Cache is a technique of storing a copy of data temporarily in rapidly accessible storage memory.
-Cache stores most recently used words in small memory to increase the speed in which a data is accessed.
-It acts like a buffer between RAM and CPU and thus increases the speed in which data is available to the processor.
+Cache stores most recently used words in small memory to increase the speed at which data is accessed.
+It acts as a buffer between RAM and CPU and thus increases the speed at which data is available to the processor.

-This is where Write Through and Write Back comes into picture.
+This is where Write Through and Write Back comes into the picture.

-The data is updated only in the cache and updated into the memory in later time.
-Data is updated in the memory only when the cache line is ready to replaced (cache line replacement is done using Belady’s Anomaly, Least Recently Used Algorithm, FIFO, LIFO and others depending on the application).
+The data is updated only in the cache and updated into the memory at a later time.
+Data is updated in the memory only when the cache line is ready to be replaced (cache line replacement is done using Belady’s Anomaly, Least Recently Used Algorithm, FIFO, LIFO, and others depending on the application).